 The Sixth Form block is equipped with your own Common Room and Study Area where you can get on with work.
 You have your own snack bar and social area with Wi-Fi throughout.
-We benefit from the resources of a 11-18 school, but with our own specialist areas.
+We benefit from the resources of an 11-18 school, but with our own specialist areas.

 To enhance your learning, departments organise a wide range of activities and trips.
 We have good links with local universities and there are various residential opportunities.
-These include Arran in Scotland, London and New York.